JoeyDeBruin/rss-feed-extractor/README.md

-# RSS Feed Parser and HTML Cleaner
+# Substack RSS Feed Parser and HTML Cleaner

-This script parses an RSS feed, extracts data from each item, cleans the HTML content, and saves the results into a CSV file.
+This script parses an RSS feed from Substack, extracts data from each item, cleans the HTML content, and saves the results into a CSV file.

 ## Features